mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step3.md

 ```

 ### Test data
 We do want to provide a method to allow the user of the API to fetch all orders.
-Since we don’t have a database yet, we do need to get a way to get a list of orders.
+Since we don’t have a database yet, we do need some way to get a list of orders.
 We will implement a helper method within the OrderQuery class to generate a list of Orders.
 Create the following helper method in the Query class.

 ```csharp
 private List<Order> GenerateTestOrders()